Canterbury van driver involved in fatal crash allegedly wanted for burglary

 Clint Hoeben was out for a bike ride with his 14-year-old daughter Tara when he was struck by a vehicle on Oxford Rd in Fernside, North Canterbury, about 12.40pm last Thursday.

-Today, Stuff is reporting that the driver of the van was James Solvander who was wanted by police for burglary at the time.
+The driver of the van was James Solvander who was wanted by police for burglary at the time, Stuff reported.

 Solvander appeared before Judge Jane Farish at Christchurch District Court on Friday on one charge of burglary.
 He is due back in court on April 20 – but has not yet been charged over the crash.

-Stuff reports it's understood he was not an essential worker and that he refused to tell police why he was driving during lockdown.
+Stuff reported it's understood he was not an essential worker and that he refused to tell police why he was driving during lockdown.

 READ MORE: